Code4Purple/python/README.md

-# javascript
+# Python
-Where everything JavaScript lives for me
+Where everything Python lives for me